Support for Adolescents and their Families

 Building a strong alliance with an accepting, positive and energetic therapist can make a big difference during the promising yet vulnerable adolescent years.

-Understanding that affordability and accessibility are important factors in your choice for a therapist, I tailor my sessions to individual and family needs through both teletherapy and in-person sessions.
+Understanding that affordability and accessibility are important factors in your choice of a therapist, I tailor my sessions to individual and family needs.
+By offering both teletherapy and in-person sessions, I am available to work with individuals and families throughout the state of Colorado, in the Denver Metro area and beyond.

 How I can help you